Get Free 3D Consultation Now

 Technique Matters

 The skill set of the injector greatly determines the outcome of your procedure.
-Not great technique can lead to lumpy, hard, or uneven results.
+Less precise placement technique can sometimes contribute to areas of uneven firmness or texture.
 A skilled injector will strategically place the filler so you get a soft, natural result.

 Types of Filler